Kraxb/C-JSON-Streaming/README.md

  Size of simple strusture members such as 'int' 'float' 'double' is detected automaticaly.

- Each serializing member also supports simple validation.
+ Each member also supports simple validation.

 ## SUPORTED TYPES
 ```